 In the UK flapjacks are a chewy oat-based snack that often contains raisins as well.
 They usually contain butter, sugar and syrup and although they look deceptively healthy - they're really not.

 The name flapjack causes some confusion because over in the US flapjack often refers to a pancake.
 This seems to vary depending on where you are in the United States.
 They would probably call this something like a granola bar.

-I hope you love these vegan flapjacks with sultanas as much as I do – let me know in the comments below.
+I hope you love these vegan flapjacks with sultanas as much as I do - let me know what you think in the comments below.

 How to make vegan flapjacks

 This is an easy recipe to make.
 The most complicated step is melting the sugar, spread and syrup together.
 Do it over a low heat and stir regularly to avoid sticking.